lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Software can only control the accessibility of the creator secret seed page under the following condition(s):
 *  life cycle sets provision enable.
-*  otp indicates the seeds are not locked.
+*  OTP indicates the seeds are not locked.

 Software can only control the accessibility of the owner secret seed page under the following condition(s):
 *  life cycle sets provision enable.